-Learning letters and sounds is a huge step in learning to read!
-While learning letters and sounds, we also work on beginning alphabetical order.
+Learning letters and sounds is a big part of learning to read!
+While learning letters and sounds, we also work on ABC order.

-This starts as simple as singing the abc’s, but we take it further by starting at random letters, or with fun cut and paste activities such as this pumpkin ABC order!
+Practicing alphabetical order often starts with singing the ABCs, but we take it further by starting at random letters, or with fun cut and paste activities such as this Pumpkin ABC Order Printable!

 As we get faster at identifying our numbers and understanding quantity, we can start to put sets together.
 My kids absolutely love dice games, so I try to incorporate dice whenever I can!

 Graphing can be a tricky concept!
 I like to make it fun and seasonal for my students when I can.
-The goal is for them to realize that we can show information different ways, and that we can read graphs to learn and gather information.
+The goal is for them to recognize that we can show information in different ways and that we can use graphs to learn and gather information.

-In this fall graphing sheet, we counted the fall items and colored a square in their row for each one.
-We then talked about how the graph can show us which item was pictured most, and which item was pictured least (math vocabulary that we are working on as well!)
+In this Fall Graphing Activity, we count the fall items and color a square in their row for each one.
+We then talk about how the graph can show us which item is pictured most and which item is pictured least (math vocabulary that we are working on as well!).

 Ready for some fall-themed learning fun?
 Get your free copy of these fall math and literacy printables by clicking the large, yellow download button at the end of the post!